iiiancampbell/Maplestory-API/README.md

 # test-API
-This is an C# API to show various information about playable characters from the MMORPG "Maplestory"
+This is an C# API to show various information about playable characters from the MMORPG "Maplestory".
+End goal for this project is to have this website that users can view to get the latest information about the game (Jobs, JobMaxLevel, EndGameBosses etc).
+Might extend functionality to allow users to generate their own characters (Name, job etc) with a pixel sprite.

 # Database
 Working with this repo will require MySQL Workbench to work with the DB on localhost